Display Box: The Quiet Profit Engine Nobody Measures

 The 30-Second Re-Buy Rule

-If a floor display box survives longer than 30 seconds in front of the consumer and can be restocked without tape or tools, it has crossed the magic line from disposable to reusable.
-That is the difference between 1.2 and 5.7 store-level touches per unit (Field study, 42 Walgreens test stores).
+A display box that survives on the floor for more than 30 seconds in front of a shopper and can be restocked without tape or tools has crossed the line from disposable to reusable.
+That’s the difference between 1.2 and 5.7 store-level touches per unit, according to a field study across 42 Walgreens test stores.

 Engineering Checklist for Reusability

-• 2-inch clearance slot so staff can reload vertically.
+• 2-inch clearance slot at the back so staff can reload vertically without removing the box from the floor.

-• Color-coded SKU rails to cut restock time by 18 %.
+• Color-coded SKU rails to cut restock time by 18%.
+Staff can visually match product to slot without reading small labels.

 Mini-Case: Reusable Cosmetics Tower

-A Korean skin-care brand replaced single-month PDQ trays with a laminated PP sleeve that snaps over a corrugated base.
-Store staff swap only the sleeve; the base lasts 9 months.
-Net saving: $1.14 per store per month after logistic wash—payback in 4.3 cycles.
+A Korean skincare brand replaced single-month PDQ trays with a laminated PP sleeve that snaps over a corrugated base.
+Store staff swap only the sleeve; the base lasts nine months.
+Net saving: $1.14 per store per month after accounting for logistics wash.
+Payback came in 4.3 restock cycles.

-How Do You Measure ROI on Something That Just Stands There?
+How Do You Measure ROI on Display Boxes?

 ROI = (Incremental Margin + Cost Avoidance – Display Spend) ÷ Display Spend